Step 1 of 6

 Factors affecting the cost to install air conditioning

-The price of an air conditioning unit is only one piece of the total cost to install central air.
-With some Myrtle Beach companies you’ll also need to pay for a pre-installation evaluation, possible air duct installation or modification, and a qualified professional in heating, ventilation, and air conditioning, or HVAC, to do the work.
+The price of an air conditioning unit is only one piece of the total cost of installing central air.
+With some Myrtle Beach companies, you’ll also need to pay for a pre-installation evaluation, possible air duct installation or modification, and a qualified professional in heating, ventilation, and air conditioning, or HVAC, to do the work.

 Air Conditioning pre-installation evaluation